Skip to main content

 400 Bad Request

-Invalid payload, params, or schema mismatch.
+Invalid payload, malformed parameters, or schema mismatch.
+Check the message field for specifics.

 401 Unauthorized